ajtabjs/surviv-links/README.md

 http://surviv.wf/ - some random modded server i found on discord, named "shrek.io" as a joke i assume

+http://66.179.254.36/ - found this in the discord server for survev, known as the "66 link" in the server to 1v1 people or something i guess

+https://leia-uwu.github.io/survev/ - mirror link for the github repo i guess? once again, found it in the server

 ## other links and resources

 https://github.com/leia-uwu/survev - repository of survev, development on this repo isnt continued